 Kaiser Permanente Oakland attracts applicants who are looking for the combination of superb academic training in clinical medicine and surgery, a diverse community of colleagues and patients and a nurturing learning environment.
 We are committed to offering an experience that is challenging and supportive and a curriculum that is balanced and focused on individual pursuits.
 Our goal is to create a broad skill set that prepares our graduates to provide outstanding health care and pursue life-long professional growth.

-New in 2018, we are recruiting for an expansion in our residency complement from 4 residents per year to 6 per year.
-An increase in our resident cohort will open clinical and surgical learning opportunities for our residents, both within the Kaiser Permanente East Bay integrated health system and through a new training partnership with Highland General Hospital (HGH), our local community hospital.
-A partnership with HGH will expand our residents’ training with additional surgical experience, exposure to a county health system, trauma medicine and the opportunity to care for the most underserved and vulnerable members of our East Bay Community.
-With a somewhat larger residency, we can also expand on creative learning opportunities, thus providing individualization of the residents’ learning experience and increased resident well-being.
+In 2018, we expanded our residency complement from 4 residents per year to 6 per year.
+The increase in our resident cohort opened clinical and surgical learning opportunities for our residents, both within the Kaiser Permanente East Bay integrated health system and through a new training partnership with Highland General Hospital (HGH), our local community hospital.
+The partnership with HGH has expanded our residents’ training with additional surgical experience, trauma medicine and the opportunity to care for the most underserved and vulnerable members of our East Bay Community.
+With a somewhat larger residency, we are also taking advantage of creative learning opportunities, thus providing individualization of the residents’ learning experience and increased resident well-being.

 Kaiser Permanente Obstetrics and Gynecology program in Oakland has more than 70+ full-time faculty who provide a supportive yet challenging educational environment.
 Residents work closely with all sub-specialists including:

 - Chronic Pelvic Pain & Vulvo-vaginal Disorders